tommyfuu/MOSAIC/README.md

 This code chunk will generate a count and its corresponding relative abundance datasets for each paratemer combination in the three lists defined above, along with the metadata for samples (which ones in which batch) as well as metadata for taxa (which ones are ground truth perturbed biomarkers) for later experiments.

-To run the simulation script in scale, in the folder `benchmark/slurm_bash_scripts` there is a bash script called `run_simulate_sim.sh`, which one can model based on and move back into the `benchmark` folder for running the `generate_data_MIDAS.R` script in scale with `slurm`.
+To run the simulation script in scale, in the folder `benchmark/slurm_bash_scripts` there is a bash script called `step0_run_simulate_sim.sh`, which one can revise to generate their own slurm bash scripts based on and move back into the `benchmark` folder for running the `generate_data_MIDAS.R` script in scale with `slurm`.
+Note that for running MIDAS data generation in slurm, you might need to uncomment the commented lines at the bottom of the `generate_data_MIDAS.R` script.

 ### 1.2 Real world microbiome data collection and cleaning